Purnima2004/AutoML-Solution/README.md

 # AutoML-Solution
-simplifying the work for data scientists
+Simplifying the work for data scientists